 (a) An order terminating parental rights does not affect a child's relationship with the child's extended biological family unless the Court expressly finds that it is in the child's best interest to terminate the child's relationship with his or her extended biological family.
-708 22 47 The sum engine on termination of merental rights shall not adversally effect the child's

-1429 708.32-47.
-The suspension or termination of parental rights shall not adversely affect the child's 1430 rights and privileges as a member of the Nation, nor as a member of any tribe to which the child 1431 is entitled to membership, nor shall it affect the child's enrollment status with the Nation, nor shall 1432 it interfere with the child's cultural level and traditional and spiritual growth as a member of the 1433 Nation.
+708.32-47.
+The suspension or termination of parental rights shall not adversely affect the child's rights and privileges as a member of the Nation, nor as a member of any tribe to which the child is entitled to membership, nor shall it affect the child's enrollment status with the Nation, nor shall it interfere with the child's cultural level and traditional and spiritual growth as a member of the Nation.

-1435 708.33.
+708.33.
 Voluntary Suspension or Termination of Parental Rights